pmanot/mcu-apple-bridge/README.md

 1. Connect ESP32-S3 to iPhone/Mac via USB-C
 2. Wait for DHCP lease (~2 seconds)
 3. Access `http://192.168.7.1/` from browser or app

+**IMPORTANT: Make sure to reconnect/reset the board after flashing to ensure the device can be discovered as an ethernet adapter!**

 ### HTTP Endpoints